Who can do the Diploma of Business (Governance)? What are the pre-requisites?

 This is a competency-based assessment, meaning we support you to gain the knowledge you need to prove that you are competent in each unit.
 We provide feedback on your assessments.
 Where we think your response indicates a lack of knowledge, we will guide you to that knowledge as long as you are have submitted the assessment before the deadline for completion of the unit (another reason to get started on your assessments as early as possible).
 Once you have answered each question within a unit to a Satisfactory level, you will be deemed Competent in that unit.
 You will then be given a grade of Pass, Credit or Distinction for that unit.

 As described above, this is a competency-based assessment - your assessor will work with you until you have reached the required level of competency.

 What do I get when I've finished the course?

 When you complete the face-to-face component, you receive a certificate of attendance.
-Once you have completed all of the assessments to an adequate standard, Federation Training will award you a Diploma of Business (Governance).
+Once you have completed all of the assessments to an adequate standard, TAFE Gippsland will award you a Diploma of Business (Governance).

 How will I be notified of the results of my assessments?